keboola/connection-docs/components/data-apps/index.md

 See the [examples](#Examples) below for usage of the Keboola Storage Python Client.

 ## Deployment and App Management
 {% include warning.html content="Once the data app is deployed, its URL will be publicly available!
-Keboola does not provide authorization to data apps out of the box yet." %}
+Keboola does provide two authorization methods." %}

 ### Authorization
-We recommend incorporating some sort of authorization into your app—for example, the Streamlit authenticator.
+We recommend to use authorization methods provided by Keboola.

+1. **Simple Authorization**: This method allows you to authenticate one user using a username and password.

+2. **SSO (Single Sign-On) Authorization**: This method enables users to log in to your app using your SSO without the need of having their own existing Keboola accounts.

+Alternatively, you can use Streamlit authenticator.
 Check out the [Streamlit authenticator tutorial](https://blog.streamlit.io/streamlit-authenticator-part-1-adding-an-authentication-component-to-your-app/) or take a look at [our example](https://github.com/KB-PS/mkt-bi-ocr/blob/master/Select_Invoices.py).

+Choose the authorization method that best suits your app's requirements and security needs.

+#### Simple Authorization
+TBD

+#### SSO (Single Sign-On) Authorization
+TBD

+## Sleep and resume
+TBD

 ### Base Image
 When the app is deployed, the code specified in one of the deployment methods will be injected into our base Streamlit docker image.